 The Inland Rail project is a new freight rail network between Melbourne and Brisbane, via regional New South Wales and Queensland.
-This connection will ultimately become the ‘backbone’ of the national freight network, improving efficiency, safety and reliability by delivering road competitive freight services to meet the nations increasing freight challenges.
+This connection will ultimately become the ‘backbone’ of the national freight network, improving efficiency, safety and reliability by delivering competitive freight services, to meet the nations increasing freight challenges.

 The Inland Rail network aims to meet national transport needs by providing a 24 hour transit time between Melbourne and Brisbane with 24/7 operation.
 The proposed network will meet this challenge by increasing efficiency through double stacking, allowing a 7.2 metre clearance along the entire length of the rail corridor, accommodating for heavier axle loads, and the introduction of advanced train management systems making for a safer, more reliable and more efficient service.

 The proposed route bypasses the Sydney rail network, reducing delays and transit time.
 The network will be much straighter than the existing route via Sydney, allowing trains to maintain higher average speeds of 115km/h, whilst also using less fuel.
 The proposal ensures 98% reliability in the delivery of freight, and boasts availability in line with market needs.

 Inland Rail has long been considered a critical piece of infrastructure that Australia needs, in order to meet the increasing freight challenges, particularly along the north-south corridor.
 The proposal of this freight network is fundamentally based upon improved efficiency, availability and reliability of the movement of freight around our nation and will provide important development opportunities for regional Australia.
 The movement of freight along this network will be competitively priced with road freight.